Thunder-DeID: Accurate and Efficient De-identification Framework for Korean Court Judgments: Methods

 \section{Methods}

 There are three challenges unique to constructing datasets for the de-identification of court judgments in South Korea.
 First, since de-identification of court judgments prior to publication is a legal obligation of judicial institutions~\footnote{Korean Criminal Procedure Act, Art.
-59-3}, and only the fully anonymized judgments are available for external use, we need a method to generate datasets using anonymized and unannotated data.
+59-3; Korean Civil Procedure Act, Art.
+163-2}, and only the fully anonymized judgments are available for external use, we need a method to generate datasets using anonymized and unannotated data.

 Second, there are legal rules to define categories of personal identifiers to be anonymized\footnote{Korean Supreme Court Regulation No. 2809 and Judicial Rule No. 1778}.
 However, they are not detailed enough to cover various attributes related to the persons involved in proceedings.
 They merely provide a direct identifier category and a broad quasi-identifier category that includes any other information that can identify the individual.